cdluminate/ProdL/ProdL.md

 my personal opinions seriously.
 Only use the following content as a reference, please.

 Those influential (highly-cited) papers are very good examples from which you can learn how a good paper is composed.
 Try to analysis their organization, think about why each part exists, and how each part is connected.

 #### 7.2.1.
 Selecting a Decent Research Topic

 If you have not determined a concrete topic to study, you may first try to find a research field of your interest and pleasure.
-Then assemble an informal survey (or mindmap) for this field.
+Then assemble an informal survey (or mind-map) for this field.
 Be sensitive to the taxonomy of existing works, the trend of a field, the remaining (but important) problems in a field.

 In practice, a pure research topic might be saturated already (e.g., image